aspose-gis/Aspose.GIS-Documentation/net/showcases/conversion/topojson-to-shapefile/_index.md

 weight: 70
 ---

-Use the Aspose.GIS for .NET library to convert TopoJSON to Shapefile file fromat.
+Use the Aspose.GIS for .NET library to convert TopoJSON to Shapefile file format.

 ## **Live Example**